How Is Domestic Assault Defined Under Minnesota State Law?

 What Charges Will I Be Facing If I Am Arrested In A Domestic Assault Scenario?

 There are different degrees of domestic assault in Minnesota.
 Misdemeanor domestic assault charges carry a maximum penalty of 90 days in jail.
 Gross misdemeanor domestic assault charges and felony charges carry a maximum penalty of 365 days in jail.
 Felony charges can mean more than a year in prison.
 The sentence in a particular case will depend on the defendant’s criminal history, the severity of the alleged victim’s injuries, whether or not a strangulation was alleged, and whether or not threats of violence were alleged.
+Prior convictions for domestic assault may enhance the charges and penalties.

 Can I Have Contact With My Children While Facing A Domestic Assault Case?